-Suleiman created major legislative changes related to society, education, taxation, criminal law.
-His ground-breaking Codex-Suleiman synthesized Turkish local traditions with Islamic law.
-His concept of “Justice” fixed the form of the Turkish Empire for centuries after his death as a milestone of the Ottoman Law.
-That is how he got the hobourable title of Kanuni “Lawgiver” in 600 years of Ottoman History.
+Suleiman released major legislative changes related to society, education and criminal law.
+His Codex-Suleiman synthesized Turkish traditions with Islamic law.
+His concept of “Justice” fixed the form of the Ottoman Empire for centuries.
+That is why he is known as Kanuni (The Lawgiver)

 16th Century is known as Age Of Great Kings

-At home, he was a talented poet and skillful goldsmith.
-He was also a generous patron of arts, textile, woodwork, architecture, calligraphy, painting, tiles.
-His reign was always mentioned as the golden age of Ottoman Empire.
+Suleiman subsidised arts, textile, woodwork, architecture, calligraphy, painting, tiles.
+His reign is literally known as the golden age of Ottoman Empire.

 Rise of Roxelana